hxzlplp7/Enterprise-WeChat-public-number-assistant/README.md

 3. **Lunar birthday calculation incorrect**
    - Solution: Ensure the date exists in the lunar calendar (e.g., leap months)

+## 🙏 Sponsorship
+This project is supported by the "Free VPS for Open Source Projects" program from VTEXS.
+Thanks to VTEXS for supporting the open source community!

 ## 📜 License
 MIT License